PythonshellDebugwindow/circles/documentation/02 - Your first programs.md

 ## 1 A basic program
 ![A basic program](../images/program-1.png?raw=true)

-The above program is very simple indeed: it starts in the start circle (top left), crosses the normal path, and ends up in the normal circle (bottom right); since there is nowhere to from the normal circle without traversing the path which led to the circle (which is illegal in Circles), the program halts.
+The above program is very simple indeed: it starts in the start circle (top left), crosses the normal path, and ends up in the normal circle (bottom right); since there is nowhere to go from the normal circle without traversing the path which led to the circle (which is illegal), the program halts.
 This program is basically just a fancy nop, but demonstrates some basic features of the language, such as circles and normal paths.

 ## 2 Another basic program
 ![Another basic program](../images/program-2.png?raw=true)